gpetuhov/AndroidInterview/README.md

 * Basic components
 * What is Intent used for? (to start activities, services and send broadcasts)
 * What is the purpose of Fragments?
 Limitations (2-3 fragments per activity)
+* How to pass data into Fragments?
+(Via arguments)
 * What are the means of data transfer between activities?
 (Intents, Shared preferences, DB, file, Eventbus, Singleton class)
 * How to transfer a class between activities? (it must be Serializable)
+* Difference between Serializable and Parcelable
 * How to return a result from the activity?
 * Data persistence (shared preferences, db, file)
 * What is the purpose of Services?
+* I am starting a network request from the Service.
+What problem can this cause?
+(Service runs on the main thread by default)
 * Difference between Service and IntentService.
 * How to save screen state on screen rotation (saveInstanceState, Moxy)?
 How to save state of an EditText? (provide an id)
 * How to provide data to external apps?
 (ContentProviders)